Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/menu.md

 # Menu function

 ## Menu_SearchItems
-Finds all `C_MenuItem` object instances by the mask and automatically places them in the current menu instance
+Find all C_MenuItem object instances by the mask and automatically places them in the current menu instance

 ```dae
 func void Menu_SearchItems( var string mask ) {};
 ```

-- `mask` - string mask used in the search for menu items
+- `mask` - regex like mask for searching

 ### Example
 This function is used in the Union Menu [API script](../../injection#api-script).